Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: The auxiliary Markov process and Many-to-One formulas

+We write $\E_\mu$ when we take the expectation with respect to $(Y,\Lambda, \ci)$ and the starting measure is $\mu$ for the $Y$ component.
+We also use the same convention as those described just after Definition \ref{def:XT}.

-The formula \reff{defYt} in the next Proposition is similar to the so-called Many-to-One Theorem of Hardy and Harris \cite{hardyharris3} (Section 8.2) that enables expectation of sums over particles in the branching process to be calculated in terms of an expectation of an auxiliary process.
-Notice that in our setting an individual may have no offspring with positive probability (if $p_0>0$) which is not the case in \cite{hardyharris3}.
+The formula (\ref{defYt}) in the next proposition is similar to the so-called Many-to-One theorem of Hardy and Harris \cite{hardyharris3} (Section 8.2) that enables expectation of sums over particles in the branching process to be calculated in terms of an expectation of an auxiliary process.
+Notice that in our setting an individual may have no offspring with positive probability (if $p_0>0$) which is not the case in \cite{hardyharris3}. \begin{prop}[(Many-to-One formula at fixed time)] For $t\ge0$ and for any nonnegative measurable function $f\in \mathcal{B}(\D([0,t],E\times\R),\R_+)$,